UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/README.md

   Explore the relationship between life expectancy and GDP per capita.
 The bubble sizes indicate CO2 consumption, helping you gauge environmental impact alongside economic metrics.

 - **Comparative Trend Analysis:**
-  Use our bottom section to select metrics such as HDI, CO2, Life Expectancy, or Services (%) and compare these values across multiple continents via dynamic bar and line charts.
+  Use our bottom section to select metrics such as HDI, CO2, Life Expectancy, or Services (%) and compare these values across multiple countries via line charts.

 Dive into the dashboard to uncover patterns and insights that can inform decisions and spark discussions about global development.